scailfin/flowserv-core/docs/source/configuration.rst

 - files that are uploaded by users as input to workflow runs, and
 - result files of successful workflow runs.

 By default, files are stored on the local file system in the directory that is specified by the *FLOWSERV_API_DIR* variable.
 Alternative storage backends can be configured using the environment variables *FLOWSERV_FILESTORE_CLASS* and *FLOWSERV_FILESTORE_MODULE*.
-These two variables are used to identify an existing implementation for the `flowserv.model.files.base.FileStore` interface.
+These two variables are used to identify an existing implementation for the :class:FileStore interface.
 The package currently includes two implementations of the file store.

 File System Store